-Comprehensive Income (Loss)
+Comprehensive Loss

-Comprehensive income (loss) is defined as the change in stockholders' equity during a period from transactions, and other events and circumstances from non-owner sources.
-The foreign currency translation adjustments (see above) are the Company's only component of other comprehensive income (loss).
+Comprehensive loss is defined as the change in stockholders' equity (deficit) during a period from transactions, and other events and circumstances from non-owner sources.
+The foreign currency translation adjustments (see above) are the Company's only component of other comprehensive loss.